peteash10/peteashton.com/pages/stirchleysalon.md

 Each salon which will last 90 minutes including a break and feature two artists or makers.
 What happens afterwards is up to you!

-Stirchley Salon is run by [Pete Ashton](http://art.peteashton.com) with the long term goal of being self-sustaining and run by the local community.
+Stirchley Salon is organised by [Pete Ashton](http://art.peteashton.com) with the long term goal of being self-sustaining and run by the local community.
+It will be free to attend though donations may be solicited to cover travel and drinks for the speakers.

 If you would like to speak at a the first few salons, starting late summer / early autumn 2018, please email pete@peteashton.com

-*(Image superimposes a reading of Voltaire at the [salon of Madame Geoffrin](https://commons.wikimedia.org/wiki/File:Salon_de_Madame_Geoffrin.jpg) in Paris, 1812, on to a fine example of recent Stirchlillian art.)*
+*(Image superimposes a reading of Voltaire at the [salon of Madame Geoffrin](https://commons.wikimedia.org/wiki/File:Salon_de_Madame_Geoffrin.jpg) in Paris, 1812, on to a fine example of recent Stirchillian art.)*